ZixuanChen613/DSCU/README.md

 python save_panoptic_features.py --ckpt path/to/panoptic_weights
 ```

-This will create a directory in `cont_assoc/data/instance_features` with the same structure as Kitti but containing, for each sequence of the train set, `npy` files containing the instance points, labels and features for each scan.
+This will create a directory in `folder_path/ds_net/instance_features` with the same structure as Kitti but containing, for each sequence of the train set, `npy` files containing the all points, labels and features for each scan.

 ## Save validation predictions
 To get the 4D Panoptic Segmentation performance for the validation step during training, we save the full predictions for the validation set (sequence 08) running: